 - Reduction of binder usage amount in the cathode slurry – only about 1.5% for cathode and 4% for anode needed, thus effectively enhancing the overall cell capacity

-- Enhancing the active material ratio in a cell as a result of reduction in SBR amount used – higher energy density is possible
+- Enhancing the active material ratio in a cell via SBR quantity reduction – higher energy density is possible

 - No requirement for strict humidity control in the manufacturing process